Security

 • Cloudflare for Families (1.1.1.3) — Blocks malware and adult content

-DNS filtering blocks malicious websites and tracking domains at the network level, protecting all devices automatically.
+DNS filtering blocks malicious websites and tracking domains at the network level, protecting all devices automatically — including those that cannot run their own security software, like smart TVs and IoT sensors.

 IoT Device Security

-Smart home devices are often the weakest link:
+Smart home devices are often the weakest link in your network:

 Monitoring Your Network

-• Watch for unusual traffic — Some routers show bandwidth usage per device
+• Watch for unusual traffic — Some routers show bandwidth usage per device, and a sudden spike from your security camera at 3 AM warrants investigation

 • Set up alerts for new device connections if your router supports it